-The CHP1-L, manufactured by Kipp & Zonen, is a pyrheliometer used for unattended direct solar-radiation measurement.
+The CHP1-L, manufactured by Kipp & Zonen and cabled by Campbell Scientific, is a pyrheliometer used for unattended direct solar-radiation measurements.
 It is designed specifically to measure the direct beam solar irradiance with a field of view limited to 5 degrees.
 This is achieved by the shape of the collimation tube, precision apertures, and the detector design.Read More

 To monitor direct normal irradiance, a CHP1 Pyrheliometer is mounted to a user-supplied sun tracker such as Kipp & Zonen's Solys2.
 The CHP1 pyrheliometer measures the direct-beam solar irradiance with a field of view limited to 5 degrees.
 The limited field of view requires the CHP1 to be continuously pointed toward the sun.
 The Solys2 Sun Tracker rotates on two axes and uses a GPS receiver to keep the CHP1 aimed at the sun throughout the day.